AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/redis-tab.md

 ![Commands per second by node](../../assets/tools/redis-tab-5.jpg)

-This frame will show the [!DNL Redis] commands by node per second over the selected time frame.
+This frame shows the [!DNL Redis] commands by node per second over the selected time frame.

 ## [!UICONTROL Redis % of memory used]